Self-employed person consulting his accountant online in Quebec

 Good to know

-1. Income Tax Return (TP-1 + TP-80)
+1. Income tax return (TP-1 + TP-80-V)

-All self-employed individuals in Quebec must:
+All self-employed workers in Quebec must:

 • Also complete Form T2125 at the federal level